I want to talk about dreams.

 I was humbled by the bar exam in 2013 and decided to figure out this bar thing.

-You know what?
+And you know what?
 My second time studying was much more relaxing, much more productive, and much more (dare I say it) fun.

 I fulfilled my dream.
-I checked results at my part-time job and strolled into my boss’s office with a thumb up.
+I checked bar results at my part-time job and strolled into my boss’s office with a thumb up.
 He showed more emotions than me and threw a pizza party.

 I was able to experience the joy of being a freshly minted attorney, with new adventures ahead, without any idea of even greater challenges ahead (but who cares about that right now…one dream at a time).